 It doesn’t hurt that oil and gas serves as a reliable ESG portfolio stabilizer by both diversifying your portfolio and hedging against inflation.
 The demand for oil and gas investment opportunities that align with ESG awareness is high; it’s up to individual companies to step up and meet the criteria.

 Making an Impact

 Last but certainly not least on the momentum-building list ESG impacts oil and gas stocks is the actual impact.

 Energy industry leaders (even the likes of BP, who have had environmental crises and tons of bad press as a result) are positively impacting the environment in many different ways.
 From investing in biofuel, to developing more sustainable oil extraction technologies, to adding entire divisions to the organization (like Shell’s New Energies division, founded in 2016) — it is not all doom and gloom for oil and gas and the environment.

 At the same time, incorporating ESG efforts into a business model can save costs, improve public perception, increase employee satisfaction, and make for an overall more efficient and profitable business that is more attractive to investors.
 It’s a win-win.

 ESG presents new and complex challenges for oil and gas companies, some industry-specific and others common across industries and markets.
 But with all signs pointing toward ESG’s continual rise, companies who don’t embrace it and strategize accordingly are sure to be left behind and lose investors.

 The good news is that evidence shows that ESG expectations and requirements can benefit oil and gas companies (even those underperforming) with the right approach.

 An effective ESG strategy can create internal and external advantages that make a company more profitable and improve its investment prospects, lending momentum to its potential growth.

 Search comparisons for mentions of ESG in company documents over time and start improving your investment prospects with a more focused strategy today.
-Request a free two-week trial to AlphaSense and access data from over 10,000 content sources.
+Request a free trial to AlphaSense and access data from over 10,000 content sources.
 Sign up here.